cedrickchee/cedricchee.com/content/blog/2021-07-10-use-the-right-tool-for-the-job.md

 >
 > "why choose microservice architecture when you should start with a monolith".

-Today, I revisit this 2017 post, "You Are Not Google": http://archive.today/qBtec by Bradfield School of Computer Science to remind myself.
+Today, I revisit this 2017 post, ["You Are Not Google"](http://archive.today/qBtec) by Bradfield School of Computer Science to remind myself.

 The point of this post was to tell you to **think** and to actually **understand the problem** you are trying to solve.
 It's NOT the article intention to tell you to ignore any big tech products